kfjahnke/envutil/README.md

                                 OIIO's anisotropic
         --twine TWINE         use twine*twine oversampling and box filter - best with itp1
-       --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter --face_fov FOV        field of view of the cube faces of a cubemap input (in degrees)
+        --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)
+        --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold --face_fov FOV        field of view of the cube faces of a cubemap input (in degrees)
         --support_min EXTENT  minimal additional support around the cube face